 - Marshal Tito Square – the main Rovinj square which hosts the town clock tower, one of the oldest Rovinj coffee houses Viecia Batana, the Cultural Centre, hotel Adriatic and a small town fountain.

 - Green market – a great place to buy fresh fruit, local specialties, and souvenirs.

-- Šetalište braće Gnot – Gnot Brother’s Promenade in the Old Town of Rovinj leads to the Church of St. Euphemia.
+- Šetalište braće Gnot – Gnot Brother’s Promenade in the Old Town of Rovinj leads to the Church of St. Euphemia, the top attraction of the city.
 It has a beautiful view of the sea and there are also small, rocky beaches.